kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - As Bastila, talk to banthas to lure them with fodder
 - Elite Sand People Fight:
   - Pause immediately after the cutscene
+  - Bastila:
+    - Stun on leftmost warrior (this one throws Adhesive Grenades)
+    - Thermal Detonator on warrior to his right (will hit both of them)
-  - Bastila: Stun on leftmost Warrior, Thermal on warrior to his right, Stun on that warrior, then Stun on leftmost warrior
+    - Stun on the same warrior (to lower his AC)
+    - Stun on leftmost warrior (to lower his AC)
+  - Juhani:
-  - Juhani: Stun on middle warrior, Stun on rightmost warrior, Basic Attack (to Force Jump) on rightmost warrior
+    - Stun on middle warrior
+    - Stun on rightmost warrior
+    - Force Jump to rightmost warrior
+  - Swap to MC and unpause
+  - As MC:
-  - MC: Run to Flurry the middle warrior until dead, then Force Jump to rightmost warrior and Flurry until dead, then Force Jump to remaining pair and finish them off
+    - Run to Flurry the middle warrior until dead
+    - Force Jump to rightmost warrior and Flurry until dead
+    - Force Jump to either remaining warrior and finish both off with Flurry
   - While MC finishes the last two warriors, swap to Bastila (or if she is entangled, Juhani) and run to banthas
   - Once the last warrior dies, talk to the banthas to lure them with fodder again
-- Kill four Elite Sand People Warriors with Force Jump and Flurry
-- Lure banthas with fodder again
+- After the Krayt Dragon dies, *Force: Burst of Speed as Bastila (or Juhani)*
-- As Bastila or Juhani still, loot the Krayt Dragon for Krayt Dragon Pearls
+- Loot the Krayt Dragon for Krayt Dragon Pearls
 - ***Recommended:*** Loot the corpse on the right side of the Krayt cave for a Nerve Amplifier Belt for Carth
 - Star Map: Tatooine
 - Run back to the Dune Sea and Return to the Ebon Hawk
+  - *Force: Recast Burst of Speed as Bastila (or Juhani) as needed)*
 - Board the Ebon Hawk
 - **Upgrade Double Lightsaber: Add Krayt Dragon Pearl**
 - Fly to Korriban (down 3)